-- a.
-New development along Sacramento Drive SW in the Core Zone should have a street wall with a maximum height of XX storeys. - b.
-When policy 2.6.4 (g) is met, new Development in the Transition Zone may exceed the low-scale, up to XX storeys tall. - c.
-Pedestrian and cycling connections from Southland LRT Station to commercial areas to the northeast and to Macleod Trail S should be enhanced.
+- New development along Sacramento Drive SW in the Core Zone should have a street wall with a maximum height of six storeys. - b.
+When policy 2.6.4 (g) is met, new Development in the Transition Zone may exceed the low-scale, up to four storeys tall. - Pedestrian and cycling connections from Southland LRT Station to commercial areas to the northeast and to Macleod Trail S should be enhanced.